djsteffey/ctf-patriotctf-2023/rev/pythonxor/README.md

 Let's take a look at the python file first.
 ![](images/ss_00.PNG)

 Ok there looks like list of some characters in the alphabet variable.
 We have a main function that runs.
 Inside it is a key, a decrypt (xor) with that key and then a print.
 Oh look!
 It even tells us that we need to put a for loop there.
-And the problem says "find a way to iterate through the alphabet variable to decrupt the flag".
+And the problem says "find a way to iterate through the alphabet variable to decrypt the flag".

 Beyond easy.